single bottom, Diamond & CBN Usage Principals

 Benefits of Mist Cooling:

-• 1.
+• check icon 1.
 Controlled Cooling: Mist cooling provides controlled cooling, which is ideal for operations requiring precise temperature management.
 The fine mist ensures that the tool and workpiece remain cool without excessive coolant flow.

 Applications for Mist Cooling: